aerickt/steno-dictionaries/README.md

  - `PHOUS/PA*D` → mousepad
  - `STOR/KWREU/PWAO*BG/-S` → storybooks

+> This rule is more relaxed with proper nouns

 #### Proper nouns
 Proper nouns are always written with the number key on the first stroke.
 Everything else is written with the same rules.
  - `#A/HREU/SA` → Alyssa